golemfactory/golem-sdk-cli/README.md

 ### Run-on-golem

 The `run-on-golem` command allows you to run an image on the Golem Network without the need to create a full Golem application.
-Now you can test, debugging and validate images without having to writing a single line of code.
+Now you can test, debug and validate images without having to writing a single line of code.

-By default, `run-on-golem` will try to use your manifest file from current directory.
-You can override this behaviour by using the `--manifest` option or by providing `--image` option.
+By default, `run-on-golem` will try to use your manifest file from the current directory.
+You can override this behaviour by using the `--manifest` option or by providing the `--image` option.

 Example: